scribe-security/docs/docs/ci-integrations/travis.md

 ---

 # Travis
-Scribe offers tools for evidence collecting and integrity verification using Travis CI.
+Scribe support evidence collecting and integrity verification for Travis CI.

 # Integration
 ## Before you begin